Rocket-CDS/RocketForms/Docs/CreateAppThemeRocketForms.md

 Add a page on the RocketCDS website and add the RocketForms module.

-Go into the settings and selected the "ContactForm" Apptheme.
+Go into the settings and selected the AppTheme.